Pull Request Process

 Reviewing and Merging

-• Who reviews: in general, any single approving review from another 18f/identity-core member is adequate.
+- In general, any single approving review from another

 External Contributions

 External contributions are welcome!
-For security reasons, our CI will not run on branches from outside contributors.
+For security reasons, our continuous integration pipeline will not run on branches from outside contributors.
 Since external contributors don’t have write access, a Login.gov team member will need to run the tests themselves and merge the code.

 ⛔️ “Changes Requested”